jonashackt/molecule-ansible-docker-aws/README.md

 Now that we successfully used Vagrant & Docker as infrastructure providers for Molecule, we should now start to use a cloud provider like AWS.

-We should be able to use [Molecule's EC2 driver](https://molecule.readthedocs.io/en/latest/configuration.html#ec2), which itself uses [Ansible's ec2 module](http://docs.ansible.com/ansible/latest/ec2_module.html) to interact with AWS.
+We should be able to use [Molecule's EC2 driver](https://github.com/ansible-community/molecule-ec2), which itself uses [Ansible's ec2 module](http://docs.ansible.com/ansible/latest/ec2_module.html) to interact with AWS.

-First we need to install the [Boto Python packages](https://pypi.org/project/boto/).
+First we need to install the [Boto Python packages](https://pypi.org/project/boto3/).
 They will provide interfaces to Amazon Web Services:

 ```
-pip3 install boto boto3
+pip3 install molecule-ec2 awscli boto3
 ```